 If the CF gene mutation test comes back with a single identified mutation and the patient is asymptomatic, then chances are that the person is a CF carrier.
 This may be information some individuals want to know before having children.
 If you are identified as a carrier, your siblings may also want to verify their carrier status.

-Early detection of cystic fibrosis allows patients to be referred to specialist care.
-Beginning treatments such as taking oral enzyme supplements and fat-soluble vitamins, learning how to clear mucus out of airways, and learning to recognise respiratory infections can improve a patient's quality of life and minimise CF complications.
+Early detection of cystic fibrosis is important.
+It enables people to be referred to specialist care and begin treatments such as taking oral enzyme supplements and fat-soluble vitamins.
+Also, by learning how to clear mucus out of airways and learning to recognise respiratory infections a person's quality of life can be improved and CF complications minimised.